OpenDSA/OpenDSA/RST/en/Glossary.rst

    complete graph
       A :term:`graph` where every :term:`vertex` connects to every other vertex.

+   Composite design pattern
+      Given a class hierarchy representing a set of objects, and a container for a collection of objects, the composite :term:`design pattern` addresses the relationship between the object hierarchy and a bunch of behaviors on the objects.
+      In the composite design, each object is required to implement the collection of behaviors.
+      This is in contrast to the procedural approach where a behavior (such as a tree traversal) is implemented as a method on the object collection (such as a tree).
+      Procedural tree traversal requires that the tree have a method that understands what to do when it encounters any of the object types (internal or leaf nodes) that the tree might contain.
+      The composite approach would have the tree call the "traversal" method on its root node, which then knows how to perform the "traversal" behavior.
+      This might in turn require invoking the traversal method of other objects (in this case, the children of the root).

    composite type
       A type whose :term:`members <member>` have subparts.